Audiveris/audiveris/docs/_pages/ui_tools/chords.md

 So, we force these two notes to share the same time slot.

-Experience shows that the most efficient action is generally to grab the set of _all_ the chords that should share the same slot (a rather vertical selection in the _same_ part) and apply the _Same Time Slot_ command on the whole set.
+Experience shows that the most efficient action is generally to grab the set of _all_ the chords that should share the same slot (a rather vertical selection **within the same part**) and apply the _Same Time Slot_ command on the whole set.

 #### [cancel] Separate Time Slots

-As opposed to the same time slot, this command is used to force time separation between two chords that the engine has considered as adjacent.
+As opposed to "Same Time Slot", this command is used to force time separation between two chords that the engine has considered as adjacent.

 ---
 [^voice_sharing]: There is an on-going debate about the possibility for Audiveris to share [rest-] chords between voices.
 But for current 5.2 release, a chord can be assigned to exactly one voice.

 [^whole_chord]: Current heuristic for whole chords is to gather whole heads if they are aligned vertically and not more than one interline apart.